digitaltob/personal-site/src/pages/services.md

 <hr />

-<h2>Teaching (Coming Soon)</h2>
+<h2>Courses (Coming Soon)</h2>

-<p class="text-500 sm:text-600">New for 2020, I will be sharing the knowledge gained in the last 15 years working on large commercial, public-facing websites.
+<p class="text-500 sm:text-600">Starting in late 2021, I will be sharing the knowledge gained in the last 15 years working on large commercial, public-facing websites.
 Apart from sharing long-form articles here, I will be <strong>creating online courses</strong>, starting with a course on <strong>web accessibility later this year</strong>.
 Other courses (based on the services I provide above) will follow.</p>

 I will also be <strong>open to holding workshops</strong> with businesses (who have existing development teams), more information on this soon.